 Purpose

-(Bridge) The purpose is to provide integration across directorate areas by bridging the gap between strategic and tactical needs in service to forest, executive, and national needs.
-Anticipated outcomes include development of short-term tactical implementation in alignment strategic approaches to meeting Strategic Plan Outcomes This is an ongoing entity.
+(Bridge) The purpose is to be the bridge between … provide integration across directorate areas by bridging the gap between strategic and tactical needs in service to forest, [replace with regional], and national needs.
+Anticipated outcomes include development of short-term tactical implementation in alignment long-term strategic approaches to meeting Strategic Plan Outcomes.
+[Add is specifics re: Capacity Outcomes and support of Mission Objectives & Outcomes, monitoring/measuring progress] This is an ongoing entity.

 Background

-Two main points of context have led to the need for chartering this entity.
+[Revise to cover this more broadly – why decommission RSAT/ no need to ref Mon mtg] Two main points of context have led to the need for chartering this entity.
 First to achieve greater integration across director areas, initial attempts have been through a weekly call that is duplicative with the weekly executive call.
 Second, previously chartered groups (RSAT) were chartered to tackle long term strategical approaches but has been consumed with tactical work addressing the issue of the day.
 The same regional directors are often involved in both entities and as such, it makes no difference if a task is taken by RSAT or else taken by a subset of the regional directors.
 New energy is needed to garner the intent of the integration needed across director areas as well as creating the space for directors to work on long term strategic approaches.

 Scope

 Primary objectives are to achieve integration across director areas in addressing both tactical and strategic needs to achieve strategic plan outcomes.
-The purview includes regional issues within any of the director's portfolios as well as support to our national counterparts.
+The groups’ purview includes regional issues within any of the director's portfolios as well as support to our national counterparts.
+Decisions of this group include [examples here such as policy, guidance, tools, etc.] Determining the priority locations of the mission work we focus on (?), how we measure it, and tools for supporting.
+Resource, guide, oversee…

-Authority
+IMPLEMENTATION - enable with policy, guidance, tools, resources

+***Director Role – write a role description? – language in Manual on this?

+“Bring it all on the table” then sort it and prioritize it, ensure funding and POW match up and drive the Region’s Strategic Plan Outcomes

+Directors synthesize the information resources, external forces, and issues to inform management approaches and actions.

+Authority (Comms are made clear here)

-The groups authority stems from manual and handbook direction and from the regional executive team.
+The groups authority stems from manual and handbook direction (any specific part?
+Delegated authorities?) and from the regional executive team [ELT?
+Or Strat Plan Coord Group?
+Or 2 DRFs?].
 The groups authority extends over regional program areas that are implemented at the Forest and District level, the group works with Forest line and staff, and reports to the regional executive team.

 Membership Composition

-Membership includes Regional Directors and Regional Deputy Directors who report directly to a member of the Regional Executives.
+Membership includes Regional Directors and Regional Deputy Directors who report directly to a member of the Regional Executives (#11).
 Support or advisory members include those directors that do not report to a member of the regional executive team and may be called upon as needed to support the group.

+Dan, Wendy Jo, Jennifer, Danny, Zack, Mark, Jake, Harold, Ali, Ian, Kim, Tracy, Shayne, Jan, Robert, Anthony, and reporting to a DRF - Liv, Jake Edwards...
+I don't think ER, LR, HR, CR, PPS report to a DRF.
+Take out deputies and you have fewer number

 Membership Roles